diasjorge/bashing-time/basics/01_slide.md

 Alt-r

+ctrl-]

 .notes Ctrl-l	 Clear the screen leaving the current line at the top of the screen.
-Alt-r	 Undo all changes to the line.
+Alt-r	 Undo all changes to the line. ctrl-] character search

 !SLIDE bullets
 # Transformations #